CSCfi/csc-user-guide/docs/apps/openfoam.md

 IO operations in the collated method are based on threaded sub-processes, and therefore do not cause any time overhead for the simulation compared to non-collated method.

-#### Example batch job scipts for collated method usage on Mahti-rhel8
+#### Example batch job scipts for collated method usage on Mahti

 The example scripts for separate batch runs for decomposition, solver and reconstruction are in folder

     /appl/soft/eng/OpenFOAM/batch_script_examples

-Notice that on Mahti-rhel8 decomposition and reconstruction must be done in `interactive` queue, [more info on using the interactive queue](../../computing/running/creating-job-scripts-mahti/#using-interactive-partition-for-non-parallel-pre-or-post-processing).
+Notice that on Mahti decomposition and reconstruction must be done in `interactive` queue, [more info on using the interactive queue](../../computing/running/creating-job-scripts-mahti/#using-interactive-partition-for-non-parallel-pre-or-post-processing).

 ## Support